hkzorman/advanced_npc/README.md

 - [x] NPCs should be able to perform complex dialogues:
   - [x] Use yes/no or multiple option dialogue boxes to interact with player
   - [x] Answers and responses by player
-- [ ] Specific dialogues on certain flags (so that events can change what an NPC says)
+- [ ] Specific dialogues on certain flags (so that events can change what an NPC says) (in progress)

 __Phase 3__: Trading: In progress
 - [ ] NPCs should be able to trade, either buy or sell items to/from player and other NPCs